 What is the Crew Change Crisis?

-Why is this crisis important?
+Why is this crisis significant?

 Why did this happen?